mozilla-services/docs/source/keyexchange/apis.rst

   before the update to the channel is applied, or \*.
   If different, a precondition failed code is returned.

-  if a If-None-Match header is provided and equals to \*, and if the channel is not empty (e.g. some data has been already put in the channel), a precondition failed code is returned.
+  If a If-None-Match header is provided and equals to \*, and if the channel is not empty (e.g. some data has been already put in the channel), a precondition failed code is returned.